Pervis Atkins: College

-Atkins attended Santa Ana Junior College where he was a multidisciplinary star of the school's track and field team, participating at a high level in the 100-yard dash, 220-yard dash, pole vault, high jump, and discus.
-He was an eagerly anticipated new addition to the Dons' football team for the 1958 season, scoring two touchdowns in the team's conference opener — once on a 10-yard rush and the other on a 60-yard interception return.
-An explosive offensive weapon, Atkins hit for a 65-yard touch down run in one game, followed by a three touchdown effort in the next, leading the Dons to an undefeated start and sixth place in the National Junior College rankings.
+Atkins attended Santa Ana Junior College where he was a multidisciplinary contributor to the school's track and field team, participating at a high level in the 100-yard dash, 220-yard dash, pole vault, high jump, and discus.
+He joined the Dons' football team for the 1958 season, scoring two touchdowns in the team's conference opener — once on a 10-yard rush and the other on a 60-yard interception return.
+Atkins hit for a 65-yard touch down run in one game, followed by a three touchdown effort in the next, leading the Dons to an undefeated start and sixth place in the National Junior College rankings.

 He enrolled at New Mexico State University for the 1959 season, seeing time as halfback, flanker, and placekicker.
 He led the team to an 11–0 record and the Border Conference title.
 That year he became the first of four straight New Mexico State University players to lead the nation in rushing yardage with 130 carries for 971 yards, followed by Bob Gaiters (1,338 yards in 1960) and Preacher Pilot (1,278 yards in 1961 and 1,247 yards in 1962).
 He was the first New Mexico State University football player to be named to the Associated Press All-America first team.
 He was selected All-Border Conference in 1959-60.

 In 1959, Atkins led the nation in rushing yards (971), yards per carry (7.5), rushing touchdowns (13), touchdowns (16), total points (107 or 96), and yards per punt return (17.7).
 As of the beginning of the 2023 season, he still held New Mexico State University's records for yards per carry for a career (8.1), punt return average for a season (21.8), and punt return average for a career (15.1).

 In 1960, Atkins gained 611 rushing yards in only 65 attempts (a 9.4 yards per carry average), and 468 yards receiving on 26 catches (18 yards per catch).
 He averaged 11.9 yards per play from scrimmage.
 He scored two rushing touchdowns and six receiving touchdowns.
 He was ninth in Heisman Trophy voting that year.

 Atkins led the nation in all-purpose yards in both 1959 and 1960.
 He scored the first touchdown on a 44-yard pass reception in the 1959 Sun Bowl, a 28–8 New Mexico State victory.
 He also caught a touchdown pass in the 1960 Sun Bowl, a 20–13 New Mexico State victory.
 Both passes were thrown by future NFL 15-year quarterback Charley Johnson.
 Atkins also participated in the College All Star Game in 1961.

 On April 30, 2009, Atkins was elected to the College Football Hall of Fame.
 He was inducted into the New Mexico State Athletics Hall of Fame in 1970.
 New Mexico State retired his number 27.
 In 2014, New Mexico State began presenting the annual Pervis Atkins Spirit Award.